ysbaddaden/sync/README.md

 ## Primitives

 - `Sync::Safe` to annotate types as (a)sync safe.
+- `Sync::Lockable` to abstract the different locks (internal).

 - `Sync::Mutex` to protect critical sections using mutual exclusion.
 - `Sync::RWLock` to protect critical sections using shared access and mutual exclusion.
+- `Sync::ConditionVariable` to synchronize critical sections together.

 - `Sync::Exclusive(T)` to protect a value `T` using mutual exclusion.
 - `Sync::Shared(T)` to protect a value `T` using a mix of shared access and